Understanding Java Class Declaration Rules

-If you already know why the following code fail to compile, then you don’t need to continue reading!
+If you already know why the following code fails to compile, then you don’t need to continue reading!

 // File: MyClass.java